encukou/gillcup/doc/source/tutorial2.rst

-..  [#] The default time timer happens to be in seconds; the actual animations
+..
+[1] The default time timer happens to be in seconds; the actual animations
     don't care about what the unit of time is.

-..  [#] The timer of the applying object will be used for the animation; you
+..
+[2] The timer of the applying object will be used for the animation.
+You
-    can theoretically use this for interesting results.
+    can theoretically use this for interesting results, but generally mixing multiple timers is just confusing.